A disaster recovery plan provides a structured approach for responding to unplanned incidents that threaten an...

 IT infrastructure, which includes hardware, software, networks, processes and people.
-Protecting your firm's investment in its technology infrastructure, and protecting your firm's ability to conduct business are the key reasons for implementing an IT disaster recovery plan.
+Protecting your firm's investment in its technology infrastructure -- and your firm's ability to conduct business -- are the key reasons for implementing an IT disaster recovery plan.

-The IT disaster recovery process identifies critical IT systems and networks; prioritizes their recovery time objective; and delineates the steps needed to restart, reconfigure, and recover them.
-A comprehensive IT DR plan also includes all the relevant supplier contacts, sources of expertise for recovering disrupted systems and a logical sequence of action steps to take for a smooth recovery.
+The IT disaster recovery process identifies critical IT systems and networks; prioritizes their recovery time objectives; and delineates the steps needed to restart, reconfigure and recover them.
+A comprehensive IT DR plan also includes all the relevant supplier contacts, sources of expertise for recovering disrupted systems and a logical sequence of actions to take for a smooth recovery.

-According to National Institute for Standards and Technology (NIST) Special Publication 800-34, Contingency Planning for Information Technology Systems, the following summarizes the ideal structure for an IT disaster recovery plan:
+According to the National Institute of Standards and Technology (NIST) Special Publication 800-34 Rev. 1, "Contingency Planning Guide for Federal Information Systems," the following summarizes the ideal structure for a DR plan, which is included in our disaster recovery plan template:

-- Identify preventive controls.These are measures that reduce the effects of system disruptions and can increase system availability and reduce contingency life cycle costs.
+- Identify preventive controls.These measures reduce the effects of system disruptions, can increase system availability and can reduce contingency lifecycle costs.

 - Develop recovery strategies.
 Thorough recovery strategies ensure that the system can be recovered quickly and effectively following a disruption.